infiniflow/infinity/docs/references/http_api_reference.md

 **DELETE** `/databases/{database_name}`

 Deletes a database by its name.
-If the database does not exist, the behavior is determined by the `drop_option` parameter.
+If the database does not exist, the action taken depends on the `drop_option` parameter.

 ### Request